 Barring a shock exit from F1, Hamilton has dozens of races still ahead of him.
 If he were to continue winning at his current pace, he would end 2020 with nearly a century of grand prix triumphs, suggesting one of Schumacher’s hallmark records is under serious threat.

 Schumacher holds the records for most wins at several grands prix, but Lewis Hamilton has enjoyed considerable success in many during his own career.

 Schumacher’s record haul in one event stands at eight.
 Despite his name being so intrinsically linked to several memorable wins in Spa, it was – in fact – the French Grand Prix that proved to be his most prolific event.

-Hamilton has moved closer to the great man at two races so far in 2019, Canada and Hungary – with both victories coming hugely against the odds.
+Hamilton has moved closer to the great man at two races so far, Canada and Hungary – with both victories coming hugely against the odds.
 Hamilton can also hit a lucky seven in the USA this year if he leaves COTA with victory.

 With at least one more attempt in Montreal and Budapest to come, and likely many others, Hamilton looks in good shape to match or better Schumacher.

 Schumacher’s record of winning at least one race in 15 consecutive seasons will surely be equalled if Hamilton extends his contract beyond the end of 2020.

 In his very first season in F1, Hamilton matched Jacques Villeneuve’s benchmark for the most wins by a rookie and has since gone on to register at least one race victory in each of his subsequent 12 seasons, adding at least nine in each of his past five seasons.

 One that Hamilton has stormed to since this article was first published.
 He secured the record at the Russian Grand Prix, the 14th of 16 races he had lapped in P1 during the season.